lduesterwald/Ct-Value-Prediction/README.md

 The script takes in the following options:
 * -g --genomes_dir: Specify the directory containing the genome data as a *.fasta* file to predict the Ct value.
 The default is the current directory “./”.
+* -k --kmc_out_dir: Specify the directory to be created by the script for storing the output files produced by KMC containing k-mer frequencies.
+This should be the same directory used for *runKMC.py*.
+The default is “~/<genomes_dir>/kmc_output/”.
 * -s --kmr_size: Specify the size of the k-mer with which to run KMC.
 This must be the same as was used to create the model.
 The default is 10.
 * -c --csv_path: Specify the path to the *.csv* file containing information about the genome whose Ct value to predict.
 This file must contain the <genome_id> of the genome (matching the name of the file) and the testing instrument of the genome.
 There is no default for this option.
 * -o --output_dir: Specify the directory containing the Ct value prediction model and the dictionary {k-mer : column number} created by *trainModel.py* and *createDataFrame.py*.
 The default is "~/<genomes_dir>/output”.